 Yellowbird is designed as cross country ski-lodge and snowmobile destination and offers an inviting ski chalet atmosphere.
 Visitors are welcomed by a large great room featuring a grand 80" fireplace that's the perfect place to relax after a day on the trails.
 The lodge boasts ten well-appointed rooms as well as two private, winterized 10-person cabins.
 Guests will also enjoy the outdoor hot tub and firepit, and the on-site bar and restaurant.

 The lodge offers a ton of amenities including snowmobile rentals, permanent ice fishing day shacks, on-site premium gasoline for purchase, off-sale alcohol, guided fishing and snowmobile tours, cross country skiing, skating, and much, much more.
 A luxury shuttle service is also available for visitors upon request.
 Yellowbird Lodge is truly a one-stop shop for winter adventure this season, especially for snowmobilers.

 plan your winter snowmobile getaway now

-What the area already has is being further developed.
-Coming in winter of 2022, there are plans to build a direct pipeline to Minnesota from Yellowbird Lodge and have a quick 45 minute snowmobile trail into Minnesota.
-This progressive attitude will be huge for their local community, allowing cross-border transit in either direction.
+What the area already has is being further developed—coming this winter of 2022, there are plans to build a direct pipeline to Minnesota from Yellowbird Lodge, offering riders a quick 45-minute snowmobile trail into the state.
+This will be huge for our local communities, allowing cross-border transit in either direction.